-Training will be completed as part of the induction package for new Governors, including 'online safety' in line with changes introduced in KCSiE, 2022.
+Training will be completed as part of the induction package for new Governors, including Online Safety and Filtering and Monitoring in line with changes introduced in KCSiE 2023.

 The DSG will also completed Safeguarding Governor training led by the SiET.